Hey, I’m Blair. I help organisations make sense of complex problems and design services that work in the real world.

 Test and Refine

-Testing helps bridge the gap between how something is meant to work and how it’s actually experienced.
-When approached with curiosity, usability testing becomes a powerful tool for revealing what’s unclear, what’s assumed, and what could work better.
-It’s not just about catching mistakes — it’s about protecting the integrity of the service and avoiding missteps.
+Testing helps bridge the gap between how something is meant to work and how it is actually experienced.
+When approached with curiosity, usability testing becomes a powerful tool for revealing what is unclear, what has been assumed, and what could work better.
+It is not just about catching mistakes.
+It is about protecting the quality of the service and avoiding costly missteps.
 In one project, we were reassured that an out-of-the-box photo editor tool was ready to go.
-But usability testing told a different story — users were confused, key functions didn’t behave as expected, and the experience failed to meet basic accessibility needs.
-Raising those findings led to a pulled release and a complete redesign — ultimately avoiding what would have been a high-visibility failure.
+Usability testing told a different story.
+Users were confused, key functions did not behave as expected, and the experience did not meet basic accessibility needs.
+Raising those findings led to the release being paused and the experience redesigned, avoiding a poor customer experience before it went live.

 Test and Refine

-Testing helps bridge the gap between how something is meant to work and how it’s actually experienced.
-When approached with curiosity, usability testing becomes a powerful tool for revealing what’s unclear, what’s assumed, and what could work better.
-It’s not just about catching mistakes — it’s about protecting the integrity of the service and avoiding missteps.
+Testing helps bridge the gap between how something is meant to work and how it is actually experienced.
+When approached with curiosity, usability testing becomes a powerful tool for revealing what is unclear, what has been assumed, and what could work better.
+It is not just about catching mistakes.
+It is about protecting the quality of the service and avoiding costly missteps.
 In one project, we were reassured that an out-of-the-box photo editor tool was ready to go.
-But usability testing told a different story — users were confused, key functions didn’t behave as expected, and the experience failed to meet basic accessibility needs.
-Raising those findings led to a pulled release and a complete redesign — ultimately avoiding what would have been a high-visibility failure.
+Usability testing told a different story.
+Users were confused, key functions did not behave as expected, and the experience did not meet basic accessibility needs.
+Raising those findings led to the release being paused and the experience redesigned, avoiding a poor customer experience before it went live.

 Test and Refine

-Testing helps bridge the gap between how something is meant to work and how it’s actually experienced.
-When approached with curiosity, usability testing becomes a powerful tool for revealing what’s unclear, what’s assumed, and what could work better.
-It’s not just about catching mistakes — it’s about protecting the integrity of the service and avoiding missteps.
+Testing helps bridge the gap between how something is meant to work and how it is actually experienced.
+When approached with curiosity, usability testing becomes a powerful tool for revealing what is unclear, what has been assumed, and what could work better.
+It is not just about catching mistakes.
+It is about protecting the quality of the service and avoiding costly missteps.
 In one project, we were reassured that an out-of-the-box photo editor tool was ready to go.
-But usability testing told a different story — users were confused, key functions didn’t behave as expected, and the experience failed to meet basic accessibility needs.
-Raising those findings led to a pulled release and a complete redesign — ultimately avoiding what would have been a high-visibility failure.
+Usability testing told a different story.
+Users were confused, key functions did not behave as expected, and the experience did not meet basic accessibility needs.
+Raising those findings led to the release being paused and the experience redesigned, avoiding a poor customer experience before it went live.

 Deliver and Embed

-Even the best design can fall flat if it isn’t grounded in context.
-Embedding good ideas means working closely with delivery teams to ensure services are practical, not just promising.
-That often involves navigating policy, operations, and technology, and finding shared language to connect them.
-I’ve supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
-It’s in these moments — where design meets delivery — that service thinking proves its real value.
+Even the best design can fall flat if it is not grounded in context.
+Embedding good ideas means working closely with delivery teams to make sure services are practical, not just promising.
+That often involves navigating policy, operations and technology, then finding shared language to connect them.
+I have supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
+These are the moments where design meets delivery, and where service thinking proves its value.

 Deliver and Embed

-Even the best design can fall flat if it isn’t grounded in context.
-Embedding good ideas means working closely with delivery teams to ensure services are practical, not just promising.
-That often involves navigating policy, operations, and technology, and finding shared language to connect them.
-I’ve supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
-It’s in these moments — where design meets delivery — that service thinking proves its real value.
+Even the best design can fall flat if it is not grounded in context.
+Embedding good ideas means working closely with delivery teams to make sure services are practical, not just promising.
+That often involves navigating policy, operations and technology, then finding shared language to connect them.
+I have supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
+These are the moments where design meets delivery, and where service thinking proves its value.

 Deliver and Embed

-Even the best design can fall flat if it isn’t grounded in context.
-Embedding good ideas means working closely with delivery teams to ensure services are practical, not just promising.
-That often involves navigating policy, operations, and technology, and finding shared language to connect them.
-I’ve supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
-It’s in these moments — where design meets delivery — that service thinking proves its real value.
+Even the best design can fall flat if it is not grounded in context.
+Embedding good ideas means working closely with delivery teams to make sure services are practical, not just promising.
+That often involves navigating policy, operations and technology, then finding shared language to connect them.
+I have supported implementation by translating design decisions into clear requirements, surfacing user pain points at key checkpoints, and helping teams make confident trade-offs.
+These are the moments where design meets delivery, and where service thinking proves its value.

 Framer developer